The Sydney Basin bioregion is on the central east coast of New South Wales and is one of only 2 bioregions to be wholly in New South Wales.

 The climate is mostly temperate with warm summers and no dry season, with the coastal and Hunter regions being warmer than the higher plateaux and western edge.

-There is more than 200 threatened animal and plant species in the Sydney Basin bioregion, including the critically endangered Wollemi pine (Wollemia nobilis) which only grows in a restricted part of the Wollemi National Park.
+There are more than 200 threatened animal and plant species in the Sydney Basin bioregion, including the critically endangered Wollemi pine (Wollemia nobilis) which only grows in a restricted part of the Wollemi National Park.
 Threatened animals include the brush-tailed rock-wallaby (Petrogale penicillata), koala (Phascolarctos cinereus) and powerful owl (Ninox strenua).